sphinx-gallery/sphinx-gallery/doc/configuration.rst

 previous to version 0.10.2.
 Specifically, it will generate a single index file for the whole gallery.
-This index file will contain headers for the root gallery and each sub-gallery, with header followed by a toctree that links to every example in the root/sub-gallery.
+This index file will contain headers for the root gallery and each sub-gallery, with each header followed by a toctree that links to every example in the root/sub-gallery.
 In particular, sidebars generated using these toctrees might list all gallery items with a flat structure and not reflect the nested folder structure of sub-galleries.